needle-mirror/com.unity.ai.generators/Documentation~/Animation/animation-create.md

 1. Use the **Duration** slider to specify the length of the generated animation in seconds.
 1. To specify a custom seed to generate consistent results, enable **Custom Seed** and enter a seed number.

+    For more information on custom seed, refer to [Use custom seed to generate consistent sprites](xref:custom-seed).
 1. Select **Generate**.

 ## Video to Motion